Tenth Graders Present Posters on the Chemistry of Climate Change

 Have you ever wondered why summers are hotter than they used to be?
 Or, how is it that we have had record-breaking high temperature days even in March?
 Did you notice that the Cardinals’ Opening Day this year on March 26 was St. Louis’ warmest March day in recorded history, with the temperature reaching 93 degrees Fahrenheit?

-Students really embraced this new project too!
+Students really embraced this new project, too!
 “My group and I worked very well together and conducted lots of research.
-It was extremely rewarding to see that work come together in our final poster,” reflected Audrey Walker ’28.
-“For me specifically, it was challenging to create a model that incorporated all of the chemistry aspects, but in the end, it was very awesome to see the model come to life!
-I am very proud of my model and how it came together because I worked very hard to understand the concept.
+It was extremely rewarding to see that work come together in our final poster,” said Audrey Walker ’28.
+“It was challenging to create a model that incorporated all of the chemistry aspects, but in the end, it was awesome to see the model come to life!
+I am proud of my model and how it came together because I worked hard to understand the concept.
 I took a lot of time creating a draft and working through the processes, so seeing it come together was awesome.”

 If you’re on campus these next couple of weeks, be sure to check out the chemistry of climate change posters!